swatson555/swatson555.github.io/hakyll-blog/posts/2019-05-21-haskell-tutorial-2.md

 		             (\_ -> put c)))
 ```

 Now this is interesting.
 The top example looks just like an imperatively defined program but, our desugared version is clearly just one expression.
-Evaluating this expression will be hard so let's walk through it in peices.
+Evaluating this expression will be hard so let's walk through it in pieces.

 ```haskell
 bind (unit 97)